Frequently asked questions

 Who can provide input in the engagement process?

-When will the survey be conducted?
+When was the survey conducted?

-The survey will launch September 18, 2023, and will close October 10, 2023.
+The survey ran from September 18, 2023, to October 13, 2023.

 What is currently covered under the extended health and dental plan?

-- Learn more about what is currently covered under the plan by reading the GreenShield My Benefit Plan booklet.
+• Learn more about what is currently covered under the plan by reading the GreenShield My Benefit Plan booklet.

-- Watch a recorded webinar about the current extended health coverage and this engagement project.
+• Watch a recorded webinar about the current extended health coverage and this engagement project.

-- Watch a short animated video about current extended health coverage.
+• Watch a short animated video about current extended health coverage.

 What is a premium?